Geetima2021/vsdpcvrd/README.md

 ```
 Detail description of the command available in openSTA can be viwed by typing ```help``` within the sta environment.

-The snapshot of the setup and hold report of a PVT corner (TT,1.8,25℃) as obtained from the OpenSTA tool and its pictorial representation is included below.
+The snapshot of the setup and hold report of a PVT corner (TT,1.8V,25℃) as obtained from the OpenSTA tool and its pictorial representation is included below.
 It shows the worst slack report for setup and hold condition.

 ![SH_horizontal](https://user-images.githubusercontent.com/63381455/158808585-51225aa8-2137-4e8e-8a8e-e3b9d8a07544.png)

 ![set_hold_worst](https://user-images.githubusercontent.com/63381455/158806716-c6ab740d-dc11-426c-98dd-22e9ed0d42fe.png)

-Based on the OpenSTA analysis, a graph showing the impact of different PVT corners on cell delay and input slew is shown in the snapshot below.
+STA analysis of different PVT corners is performed and the report generated for each corner is included [here](https://github.com/Geetima2021/vsdpcvrd/tree/main/resources/images/OpenSTA_setup_hold).
+Based on the setup report generated a table is created containing all the information of each PVT corner as obatined from the OpenSTA tool and the concern library.
+The details of the same can be found [here](https://github.com/Geetima2021/vsdpcvrd/tree/main/resources/images).
+We have use the NAND gate report for our analysis and observe the trend on cell delay and input slew.

 ![CellD_ISLew](https://user-images.githubusercontent.com/63381455/158589744-cfefe907-0720-4596-b98d-4079140821fe.JPG)

+The variation of the cell delay and input slew with respect to the PVT corner on NAND gate is plotted in the above graph.
+It shows that the input slew and the cell delay for the NAND gate follows similar trend.
+Both increases as we move from best case to the worst case scenario whiich should be the trend.
+The above grpah is plotted and observe from the generated setup report.
+Similar analysis is done for the hold report too.